FlavScents AInsights Entry for Benzyl Alcohol (CAS: 100-51-6)

 - Molecular Weight: 108.14 g/mol

-Benzyl alcohol is a simple aromatic alcohol with a hydroxyl group attached to a benzene ring.
-This structure contributes to its mild, pleasant aroma, often described as slightly sweet and floral.
-The presence of the hydroxyl group is crucial for its solubility in water and its role as a solvent in various applications.
+Benzyl alcohol is an aromatic alcohol with a hydroxyl group attached to a benzene ring.
+Its structure contributes to its mild, pleasant aroma, often described as slightly sweet and floral.
+This functional group is crucial for its solubility and reactivity in various formulations.

 Citation hooks: FlavScents; PubChem; FEMA